 Students and families can access a number of services through direct contact with the college.
 If we cannot provide services which are appropriate, we will refer to the appropriate agency.

 Counselling: We provide student counselling at the college as well as utilise external counselling supports through community service referrals, such as Eastern Health, Headspace and Monash Youth Services.
 The school also has access to a psychologist from the Department of Education, on a needs basis.
 To see one of the Wellbeing Co-ordinators, Manager of Student Wellbeing or the Chaplain, a student can self-refer or be referred by their sub school, teachers or parents/carers.

 Advice to Parents/Carers: The Student Wellbeing team is available to offer advice and support to parents.
-This can also include referring families to local community agencies such as LINK, United Care Connections and Monash Family Services.
+This can also include referring families to local community agencies such as LINK, Uniting Care and Monash Family Services.
 We also hold information nights and invite special guest speakers to present to parents as well as regularly updating our social media and website with relevant information, whilst also publishing a monthly parent bulletin.